Introduction of Tourism

 Our service for our guest

-Our trips are fully supported and offered personalized service to our guests.
-If you’re interested to involve in these trips by your interest, time, and physical and mental preparation it’s fine.
+Our trips are fully supported and offer personalized service to our guests.
+If you’re interested to involved in these trips by your interest, time, and physical and mental preparation it’s fine.

-Similarly, Annapurna Circuit Trek – 14 Days, Annapurna Base Camp Trek – 14 Days, and many more are in Annapurna Region.
+Similarly, the Annapurna Circuit Trek – 14 Days, Annapurna Base Camp Trek – 14 Days, and many more are in the Annapurna Region.

-Other hands, Everest Base Camp Trek – 12 Days, Everest Three Pass Trek – 17 Days are in Everest Region
+Other hand, the Everest Base Camp Trek – 12 Days, and Everest Three Pass Trek – 17 Days are in the Everest Region

 In Langtang Region Holy Gosainkunda Trek – 6 Days, Langtang Valley Trek – 9 Days, Langtang Gosainkunda Chisapani Trek – 13 Days are available.

-Manasalu Area Trek – 15 Days, Upper Mustang Trek – 14 Days, Nar Phu Valley Trek – 12 Days, Rara Lake Trek – 11 Days are in Restricted Region.
+Manasalu Area Trek – 15 Days, Upper Mustang Trek – 14 Days, Nar Phu Valley Trek – 12 Days, and Rara Lake Trek – 11 Days are in the Restricted Region.

 International Relations for Tourism Development